magento/merchdocs/src/catalog/media-browser.md

 ## Light boxes and sliders

 There are many third-party light boxes and sliders that you can use to enhance the presentation of your product images.
-Look for extensions in [Magento Marketplace]({% link magento/magento-marketplace.md %}).
+Look for extensions in [Commerce Marketplace]({% link magento/magento-marketplace.md %}).